coda/packs-sdk/docs/tutorials/videos.md

 An introduction to the Pack Command Line Tool (CLI), including what it has to offer, how to set it up and use it, and how to leverage it to create better Packs.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7K142m0aqBc" title="YouTube video player: Building Packs with the CLI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Your team hub needs more photos of dogs
+_March 2023_

+Learn how to develop a simple Pack to bring random dog photos into your docs.
+In real-time, he shows you everything you need to develop your first Coda Pack.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/z8J6kBxAod4" title="YouTube video player: Your team hub needs more photos of dogs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [webinars]: https://coda.io/webinars